-SEC.
-14. Trust Fund. - All fines imposed under this Act and the proceeds and properties forfeited and confiscated pursuant to Section 12 hereof shall accrue to a Trust Fund to be administered by the Council to be used exclusively for programs that will prevent prostitution and protect, heal and reintegrate prostituted persons into the mainstream of society.
+Section 14.
+Trust Fund. - All fines imposed under this Act and the proceeds and properties forfeited and confiscated pursuant to Section 12 hereof shall accrue to a Trust Fund to be administered by the Council to be used exclusively for programs that will prevent prostitution and protect, heal and reintegrate prostituted persons into the mainstream of society.
 Such programs shall include but not limited to those provided for under Section 20 of this Act.

-SEC.
-15. Human rights of persons exploited in prostitution. -

-Persons exploited in prostitution have human rights that must be respected, protected and promoted by a II b ranches, agencies and instrumentalities of the government in law enforcement drives, criminal prosecution, civil suits, service provision, and program development and implementation.
+SECTION 15.
+Human rights of persons exploited in prostitution. - Persons exploited in prostitution have human rights that must be respected, protected and promoted by all branches, agencies and instrumentalities of the government in law enforcement drives, criminal prosecution, civil suits, service provision, and program development and implementation.
 These rights include, but are not limited to:

-- (a) the right to be treated as human beings; - (b) the right to dignity and security of person; - (c) the right against any form of discrimination; - (d) the right to equal protection of the law; - (e) the right to be protected from abuse and exploitation; - (f) the right to seek redress for violations of their rights and to have their complaints appropriately addressed; - (g) the right to fair and humane treatment; - (h) the right to sensitive and appropriate legal, health, and other social services: - (i) the right to organize themselves and fight for their rights; and, - (j) the right to be consulted on any governmental initiative legitimate concerns; and affecting them.
+- (a) the right to be treated as human beings; - 31 (b) the right to dignity and security of person; - (c) the right against any form of discrimination; - 33 (d) the right to equal protection of the law; - 34 (e) the right to be protected from abuse and exploitation; - 35 (f) the right to seek redress for violations of their rights and to - 36 have their complaints appropriately addressed; - (g) the right to fair and humane treatment;

+- (h) the right to sensitive and appropriate legal, health, and other social services; - (I) the right to organize themselves and fight for their legitimate concerns; and - (j) the right to be consulted on any governmental initiative affecting them.